In this Article

 What Are the Different Types of Fat Present in Breast Milk?

 The fat content found in breastmilk can be classified into:

 - Monounsaturated fats

 - Omega-3 fatty acids

-There are a few factors that can have an influence on the concentration of fat in breastmilk.
+These factors influence the concentration of fat in breast milk:

 1. Amount of Milk in the Breasts

 An empty breast is richer in fat than a full breast.
 This is because when you start nursing, the foremilk is the first to emerge, and is rich in proteins, water and so on, but low in fat.
 However, the hindmilk, which comes later, is much richer in fats.

 2. Frequency of Nursing Sessions

 The fat content present in your breast milk is proportional to the number of times you feed your baby.
 This fact seems implausible, but it occurs because you are nursing your child faster than your breastmilk replenishes.
 This allows a higher portion of hindmilk to be retained in the breasts between feedings.